 Server-Side Swift teaches you Swift and web development through real-world projects.
 There's a comprehensive Swift introduction for beginners, but the rest of the book is focused on building real web apps and websites using Swift.

-The Kitura edition of Server-Side Swift includes 12 projects in total: eight apps, and four technique projects that focus on specific APIs.
+Both books have similar contents, so you should be able to read either or both without trouble.
+They contain 12 projects in total: eight apps, and four technique projects that focus on specific APIs.

-Get started coding server-side Swift by learning about the Swift Package Manager, then making your first website using Stencil templates and request routing.
+Get started coding server-side Swift by learning about the Swift Package Manager, then making your first website using templates and request routing.

 See how easy it is to let users upload files to your server by accepting and resizing images, while also learning how to work with your server's filesystem.